JoscelineO/GRID_TEST/readme.md

 * Unzip the file.
 * Open the directory and right click on index.html and click 'open in browser'.

-Right click on index.html and click 'open in browser'

 #### Assumptions

 * The minimum number of events is 5